jmesparre/jm/memory-bank/progress.md

 - **Brevo API key and contact email have been added to `.env.local`**.
 - **`@getbrevo/brevo` package has been installed**.
 - **Brevo email sending functionality in `app/api/contact/route.ts` has been updated to use a direct `fetch` request to the Brevo API**, resolving previous TypeScript errors with the SDK.
+- **The `app/api/contact/route.ts` has been updated to use a fixed, verified sender email (`jmesparre@gmail.com`)** and include the user's submitted email in the message body, resolving the "sender not valid" error from Brevo.

 ## What's Left to Build